 - How long the joint inflammation and pain has been noticeable

 - The location and severity of the pain

 - If any family members have experienced arthritis or autoimmune conditions

-- Whether there are other symptoms that occur besides the joint inflammation and pain
+- Whether there are other symptoms

 Following the investigation of a person’s medical history, a doctor will typically perform a physical exam to check for swollen joints or loss of motion, and use blood tests and X-rays to confirm a diagnosis and distinguish the type of arthritis.

 It is always important to seek prompt diagnosis and treatment of arthritis, as well as any other associated conditions.
 Early intervention helps to prevent joint damage, which can lead to physical disability.
 Arthritis treatment will vary, depending on the type of arthritis, but generally may include:

 Q: How many types of arthritis exist?